browserengineering/book/book/animations.md

 Using it in `composite` is pretty easy: instead of making a new composited layer for every single paint command, walk backwards[^why-backwards] through `composited_layers` trying to merge into each one.
-If one is found, the paint chunk is added to it; if not, add a new `CompositedLayer` with that paint chunk to start.^[If you're not familiar with Python's `for ... else` syntax, the `else` block executes only if the loop never executed `break`.]
+If one is found, the paint chunk is added to it; if not, add a new `CompositedLayer` with that paint command to start.^[If you're not familiar with Python's `for ... else` syntax, the `else` block executes only if the loop never executed `break`.]

 [^why-backwards]: Backwards, because we can't draw things in the wrong order.
 Later items in the display list have to draw later.